Privacy, Civil Rights, and Civil Liberties Protection Framework

 The Privacy and Civil Liberties Subcommittee of the Information Sharing and Access Interagency Policy Committee (ISA IPC), the successor to the ISE Privacy Guidelines Committee (PGC), serves as a resource to Federal departments and agencies and information sharing partners for the implementation of this privacy, civil rights, and civil liberties framework.

-A number of resource documents have been developed for Federal agencies, fusion centers, State and local governments, and other non-Federal entities to assist with the developing and implementation of the privacy, civil rights, and civil liberties protection framework.
+We have developed a number of resource documents for Federal agencies, fusion centers, State and local governments, and other non-Federal entities to assist with the developing and implementation of the privacy, civil rights, and civil liberties protection framework.